 This is not intended to be a criticism of the hard work done on a daily basis by thousands of health care professionals within CDCR.
-The truth is that these professionals are struggling to provide care in a chaotic environment.
+The truth is that these professionals are struggling to provide care in a chaotic environment where treatment encounters are largely episodic, accurate patient information is often not available and follow-up care cannot be taken for granted.
 Adequate medical care requires much more than individual effort - it requires organizational leadership, coordinated planning and execution, and effective management, all of which have been lacking.
 More than anything else, this plan establishes a roadmap to bring order to CDCR's medical program.